TOPSTEP ARTICLE · RULES

 My experience: $50K Combine, 1-2 minis as default

-I've traded Topstep for 3+ years on the $50K Combine and pulled around $17,000 in payouts across multiple Combine and XFA cycles.
+I've traded Topstep on the $50K Combine since 2023 and pulled multiple payouts across Combine and XFA cycles.
 My typical position size: 1-2 ES minis.
 I rarely max out the 5-mini cap, and when I do it's a single high-conviction setup with a stop already pre-defined.

 The math behind that choice mirrors the buffer table above: